ipfabric/docs/docs/System_Administration/system_update.md

 1. Download the latest update file from
    <https://releases.ipfabric.io/updates/>.
-2. Go to `https://ipfabric-ip-address/ipf-system-upgrade/` and log in with the `osadmin` user and the password configured during the first boot.
+2. Go to `https://ipfabric-ip-address/ipf-system-upgrade/` (you can go there using the **Support --> Manual Upgrade** link in top right corner of main GUI) and log in with the `osadmin` user and the password configured during the first boot.
 3. In the **Upload upgrade package** section, choose the update file from your computer.